nicodoggie/bastion-falls/site/content/locations/senera.md

 ## Greater Nobility

-### Marcher Lords (highest non-royal rank)

-- House Maidenfeld

-  - Domain: The Rannek March
-  - Seat: Rannekford
+### Dukes/Duchesses

+#### Duke of the North

+#### Duke of the East

+#### Duke of the South

-  - Special Right: Hereditary Granary-Keepers of the Realm
+#### Duke of the West

+### Marquessate

-- House Spellward
+#### House Surrata

+The coastal domain of the Inespell Gulf had been held by House Surrata since the Fall of Western Kalassar.
+They have been instrumental in the rise to power of the Maidenfeld Dynasty.
+After the dust had settled, the Maidenfeld monarch had designated the entirety of the gulf as a march under the authority of the first Marcher Lord of Surrey.

+After the War of Thyme and Fire, the Dragonhearts wanted to ensure that the powerful House Surrata was kept under their thumb, so the Inespell March was designated as a marquessate.
+The House would hold higher esteem in the peerage, but would lose the autonomy that a Marcher Lordship enjoyed.

+In the present day, the head of House Surrata not only holds the title of Marquess, but also commands the Eastern Fleet as Lord High Admiral of the Realm.

 - Domain: The Inespell March
-  - Seat: Spellgate
-  - Special Right: Hereditary Wardens of the Gulf

-### Lord Admiral

-- House Surrata
-  - Domain: The Surrey Prefecture
 - Seat: Surrey-on-the-Brams
-  - Special Right: Command of Eastern Fleet
+- Special Right: Lord High Admiral of the Realm
 - Key Holdings:
   - Island fortress complex
   - Naval headquarters
   - Eastern harbors
   - Strategic port facilities

+### Earldoms

-### High Thane
+### Thanedoms

 - House Tormark
   - Domain: The Maltrek Thanedom
   - Seat: Malterburgh
   - Special Right: Keeper of the Old Calendar

+### Marcher Lords

+- House Rannok

+  - Domain: The Rannek March
+  - Seat: Rannekford
+  - Special Right: Hereditary Granary-Keepers of the Realm

+### Viscounts/Viscounties

+- House Maidenfeld

+The Maidenfelds used to hold the entirety of the Rannek March and were the ruling royal house of Senera.
+A once cadet branch of the House, the Dragonhearts, eventually contested the throne and supplanted the Maidenfelds after the War of Thyme and Fire.

+The Maidenfelds were not outright removed from the peerage, but were reduced to the status of Viscounts, and were restricted to the estates surrounding their ancestral lands in Thregel Valley in the western portion of the Rannek March.

+- Domain: Thregel Valley
+- Seat: Thregel Keep

 ## Lesser Nobility

 ### Counts/Countesses

+- House Spellward
+  - Domain: The Lower Spells
+  - Seat: Cape Spellward
+  - Special Right:

 - House Skelwick